Documents noted as PDF require a special plugin. To obtain the free reader for this format, please visit the Adobe web site.

 For a pamphlet prepared by the Office of Special Counsel (OSC) containing more information, click on Know Your Rights When Reporting Wrongs [PDF].

-Disclosure by current and former Federal employees and applicants of the following types of wrongdoing are covered:
+Disclosure of the following types of wrongdoing are covered:

 Filing a Complaint of Reprisal